-Action No. Action Description Action Outcome(s) Strategic Recovery Aim Start Date End Date Q2 % of Action Completed (Red / Amber / Green) Q4 % of Action Completed (Red / Amber / Green) Action Commentary 3 Review School Funding Formula.
+Action No. Action Description Action Outcome(s) Strategic Recovery Aim Start Date End Date Q2 % of Action Completed (Red / Amber / Green) Q4 % of Action Completed (Red / Amber / Green) Action Commentary ∽ Tudalen 2 Review School Funding Formula.
 Funding is allocated to schools on a fair and appropriate basis.
 Not Applicable 1 st April 2020 31 st March 2022 25% 50% At schools forum in 2019 a proposed timetable for the review of the NCC schools funding formula was presented and a formula sub group was created.
 To date the sub group, made up of service area experts and schools forum sector representatives have reviewed ALN funding, energy and building maintenance and transitional funding and these changes were implemented in 20/21.
 A further review is scheduled in 21/22 on Pupil Mobility Funding, EAL Funding, Teacher Salary funding and Special Educational Needs (to ensure aligned to new ALN act) for implementation in 22/22.
-4 To revise secondary school catchment areas to ensure sufficiency of secondary school places across the city A proposal to revise catchment areas has been included in the consultation on admission arrangements for 2021 and if approved will support the sufficiency of school places across the city.
+29 To revise secondary school catchment areas to ensure sufficiency of secondary school places across the city A proposal to revise catchment areas has been included in the consultation on admission arrangements for 2021 and if approved will support the sufficiency of school places across the city.
 Not Applicable 1 st September 2019 31 st August 2021 С N/A The revised catchment areas have now been agreed and will apply to all admissions effective from September 2021 onwards.
 The Year 7 Phase Transfer window has now opened and priority for admission will be based on these revised catchment areas.
-5 To review and re- profile the 21 st Century Schools Programme, and ensure that each The priority Not Applicable 1 st April 2020 31 st March 2024 20% 25% The overall project is making good progress in relation to the priority projects.
+5 To review and reprofile the 21st Century Schools Programme, and ensure that each The priority projects at Ysgol Gyfun Gwent Is Not Applicable 1 st April 2020 31 st March 2024 20% 25% The overall project is making good progress in relation to the priority projects.
 Works have commenced on site at Ysgol

-Action No. Action Description Action Outcome(s) Strategic Recovery Aim Start Date End Date Q2 % of Action Completed (Red / Amber / Green) Q4 % of Action Completed (Red / Amber / Green) Action Commentary individual project is progressed at the appropriate time and securing WG capital funding approval through the business case process.
+Action No. Action Description Action Outcome(s) Strategic Recovery Aim Start Date End Date Q2 % of Action Completed (Red / Amber / Green) Q4 % of Action Completed (Red / Amber / Green) Action Commentary Tudalen 30 individual project is progressed at the appropriate time and securing WG capital funding approval through the business case process.
 School, Caerleon Comprehensive School and Whiteheads are progressed within the allocated budget and agreed timescales as outlined within the overall programme.
 This is monitored bi- monthly through Board Meetings with Newport Norse and reported via the People's Services Capital Programme Board, chaired by the Chief Education Officer.
 Gyfun Gwent Is Coed, and the Bassaleg project is currently out to tender.
 Designs are nearing completion in relation to the projects at Caerleon Comprehensive School and the new primary school at Whiteheads.
 There has however been a need to value engineer projects as a result of increased costs when compared with the available budget.
 This continues to be a concern moving forward.
-6 To progress a School Reorganisation proposal to support the expansion of Bassaleg School funded through Band B of the 21 st Century Schools Programme.
-Bassaleg School will be increased from 1747 to 2050 Not Applicable 1 st April 2020 31 st August 2021 25% 65% This proposal is progressing.
+6 To progress a School Reorganisation proposal to support the expansion of Bassaleg School funded through Band B of the 21st Century Schools Programme.
+The capacity of Bassaleg School will be increased from 1747 to 2050 with effect from September 2023 to ensure that adequate provision exists for children within the catchment area.
+Not Applicable 1 st April 2020 31 st August 2021 25% 65% This proposal is progressing.
 A statutory notice has been published and will run until 1st April 2021.
 A final decision will be sought following this, and will likely emerge over the summer term 2021.